d-xo/multi/README.md

 A proposal consists of:

 - `usr`: address to delegatecall into
-- `tag`: the expected codehash of usr
 - `data`: calldata to use
 - `nonce`: a unique per proposal id

-Each plan has a unique id, defined as `keccack256(abi.encode(usr, tag, data, nonce))`
+Each proposal has a unique id, defined as `keccack256(abi.encode(usr, data, nonce))`

 ## Lifecycle

-signers can confirm a proposal via a call to `confirm(usr, tag, data, nonce)`.
+signers can confirm a proposal via a call to `confirm(usr, data, nonce)`.

-Once the approval threshold has been met, anyone can execute the proposal via a call to `exec(usr, tag, data, nonce)`.
+Once the approval threshold has been met, anyone can execute the proposal via a call to `exec(usr, data, nonce)`.

 ## Proxy Usage